 Representatives of the student body are elected each year to serve the community, and to allow for students to have an active voice in Seminary policy formation and governance.
 Student Assembly representatives attend faculty and Eastern University Board of Trustees meetings, in addition to some faculty committee meetings.
-The Student Assembly creates and hosts a variety of student activities, in addition to supporting Office of Student Formation & Chapel programs.
+The Student Assembly creates and hosts a variety of student activities including the Vespers and Chapel programs.